monnoval/monnoval.github.io/_posts/2015-06-21-privacy-and-anonymity-for-the-good.md

 > - The nature of Tor is for anonymity it is really tough to tell people that you are using Tor for good.
 > - Tor for Good!

-I was well aware since before that ISPs, social networks, search enines, and many more are tracking every one of us.
+I was well aware since before that ISPs, social networks, search engines, and many more are tracking every one of us.
 I was aware yet I still did nothing to stop them from tracking me.
 This time I did take precautions that would make my activities online private and anonymous.

 <!--more-->